bearded-giant/Do-It.nvim/README.md

 [![Tests](https://github.com/bearded-giant/do-it.nvim/actions/workflows/run-tests.yml/badge.svg)](https://github.com/bearded-giant/do-it.nvim/actions/workflows/run-tests.yml)

-Do-It.nvim is a minimalist to-do list manager for Neovim, designed with simplicity and efficiency in mind.
-It provides a clean, distraction-free interface to manage your tasks directly within Neovim.
+Do-It.nvim is a modular task management framework for Neovim, providing a clean, distraction-free interface to manage your tasks and notes directly within your editor.

-Do-It.nvim is my personal way of how I want to track my tasks and keep simple markdown noted per project.
-As a Principal Engineer, I have a lot of disparate things to keep track of, and I wanted a simple way to do that without leaving my editor.
-I've tried a lot of to-do list managers, and they all seem to be too much for me.
-I just want to keep track of what I need to do, and that's it.
-I don't need a bunch of bells and whistles.
-I just need to know what I need to do.
+Do-It.nvim began as a way to track tasks and keep simple markdown notes per project.
+As a Principal Engineer with many disparate things to keep track of, I wanted a simple way to do that without leaving my editor.
+I've tried many task managers, but they all seemed too complex - I just needed to know what I needed to do, without bells and whistles.

-I also wanted a sandbox to play with Lua and some docker ideas around containerized Neovim plugin development and testing.

-If you want to contribute or have any ideas, feel free to open an issue or make a PR.
-I don't know why you would, but hey, I'm not here to judge.
-Cheers!

-> This project is a fork of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
-Do-It.nvim contains heavy modifications for customizations (I don't want to say "enhancements") for how I work.
+> This project is a fork of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas), expanded with a modular framework and additional features like project notes.

-{...pics and video coming soon...}

 ## Features

-- Manage to-dos in a simple and efficient way
+- **Modular Framework** - Use only the components you need
+- **Task Management** - Create, organize, and track to-dos
+- **Project Notes** - Maintain project-specific documentation
-- Categorize tasks with #tags
+- **Tags & Filtering** - Categorize tasks with #tags
-- Simple task management with clear visual feedback
-- Persistent storage of your to-dos
-- Adapts to your Neovim colorscheme
-- Compatible with **Lazy.nvim** for effortless installation
-- Relative timestamps showing when to-dos were created
-- Import/Export of to-do json for backups, obsidian integration...whatever you want
-- To-do reordering with customizable keybindings
+- **Due Dates** - Set deadlines with calendar integration
-- In-progress (active) to-dos automatically float to the top of the list and sort by priority
+- **Priorities** - Assign and sort by importance
-- Quick list view of active to-dos with auto-refresh
+- **Time Estimation** - Track estimated completion time
+- **Import/Export** - Backup or share your tasks
-- Lualine integration to show your active to-do in statusline
+- **Lualine Integration** - Show active tasks in your statusline
-- Project-specific notes for documenting your work

----

 ## Installation